 Nature Center Programs

-Every Friday in July and August from 10:30 to noon, and at varied times on some Saturdays as well, Beachcombers’ Rest Nature Center offers special events such as educational workshops, diving show-and-tells, treasure hunts, celebrations, and sand sculpture contests.
+Every Friday in July and August from 1:00 to 3:00 p.m.
+Beachcombers’ Rest Nature Center offers special programs such as educational workshops, diving show-and-tells, treasure hunts, celebrations, and sand sculpture contests.
 All events are open to the public.

 Please note: Space is limited.
 Please arrive at least 10 minutes prior to the workshop and gather in the community room on the right side of the pavilion.
 Programs are free unless otherwise indicated, but donations are gladly accepted.
 Nature Center visitors and program participants must pay the Town of Bristol admission fee to Pemaquid Beach Park.
 Programs are held rain or shine.